The Queen’s School has been officially recognised for the excellence of its work in promoting the study of Mandarin

 All Queen’s pupils learn Mandarin at The Lower School from Reception on a rolling carousel of language tuition.
 Mandarin is then taught to everyone in Year 7 and more than a third of the girls at Queen’s choose to study the language beyond this level.

 The school also offers children from local primary schools the opportunity to learn the world’s most widely-spoken language.
 Pupils from various primary schools enjoy a weekly after school club where they learn basic conversational Mandarin.

-The school has benefitted greatly in the last five years from having the support of a Hanban teacher at Queen’s.
+The school has benefited greatly in the last five years from having the support of a Hanban teacher at Queen’s.
 As experts not only in language and culture, but traditional crafts such as flower making, origami, knot making, wushu, abacus and fan dancing, these experts have enabled us to promote Chinese language and culture within our own school and the local community.